Steve Smyth

-Steve Smyth (born November 28, 1970) is an American musician who is the guitarist for metal band One Machine.
+Steve Smyth (born November 28, 1970) is an American musician who is currently the guitarist for metal band One Machine.
+He has previously played guitar with many metal bands including Vicious Rumors, Testament, Nevermore and Forbidden.

 Biography

-Smyth was born in Northern California and started his career in the female-fronted melodic progressive metal band Ariah after graduation in 1988.
-Ariah never released an official studio album, but they recorded a few songs and played local shows with bands like Vicious Rumors and King Diamond.
+Smyth was born in Northern California and started his career in the female-fronted five-piece melodic death metal band Ariah in 1988.
+Ariah never released an official studio album, but they recorded a few demos and played local shows.
 Ariah disbanded in 1992.

 After a three-year hiatus, he joined the power metal band Vicious Rumors to replace guitarist Mark McGee who had left the band after the death of Vicious Rumors vocalist Carl Albert.
 Something Burning (1996) was the first album which Smyth played on.
 It was followed by Cyberchrist in 1998, and now he participated in songwriting too.

 In 1999, Smyth left Vicious Rumors and joined Testament.
 The Bay Area thrash legend had just released The Gathering album, but lead guitarist James Murphy was diagnosed with a brain tumor, so Testament were in want of a new guitarist for the forthcoming tour.
-In the next 5 years Smyth toured with Testament all around the globe and played uncountable shows as a member of the band.
-He wanted to make a studio album with Testament but that remained a dream for him.
+In the next five years, Smyth toured with Testament all around the globe and played uncountable shows as a member of the band, although he never recorded and album with them.

-On the other hand, Smyth formed the band Dragonlord as a side project with guitarist Eric Peterson and bassist Steve DiGiorgio of Testament in 2000.
+On the other hand, Smyth formed the band Dragonlord as a side project with guitarist Eric Peterson and bassist Steve Di Giorgio of Testament in 2000.
 This symphonic black metal outfit have released two albums: Rapture (2001) and Black Wings of Destiny (2005).

 Seattle-based Nevermore had been friends with Smyth prior to his joining of the band.
 Initially jokingly, he asked if he could join Nevermore.
 He joined Nevermore as a touring guitarist, and in 2004, Smyth officially joined the band after helping them tour in Europe.
 He played guitar in the band along with Jeff Loomis and co-wrote some songs on the critically acclaimed album This Godless Endeavor (2005).